-VPN not working in Pakistan is a common problem when a VPN connects but websites do not load, apps stay stuck, or the connection keeps dropping.
-This happens a lot on home broadband and mobile data, especially at peak hours.
+VPN not working in Pakistan is a common problem when your VPN connects but websites do not open, apps stay stuck, or the connection keeps dropping.
+This often happens on home broadband and mobile data, especially during busy hours or on more restricted networks.

 Key Fixes at a Glance